ornwipa/ComIT_django/tutorial_projects/04_home_page.md

 ```
 A view function will be called if the URL pattern is detected.
 The `views.index` is a function, named `index()` in the `views.py` file.

-The `path()` function speficies a `name` parameter, which is a unique identifier for this URL mapping.
-The `name` parameter can be used to "reverse" the mapper, i.e., to create a URL poiting the resource that the mapper is designed to handle.
+The `path()` function speficies a `name` parameter, which is a **unique identifier** for this URL mapping.
+The `name` parameter can be used to "reverse" the mapper, i.e., to create a URL pointing the resource that the mapper is designed to handle.
 For example, it can refer or link to home page from any other page by adding `<a href="{% url 'index' %}">Home</a>` in a template.

 ### View (function-based)

 > A view is a function that processes an HTTP request, fetches the required data from the database, renders the data in an HTML page using an HTML template, and then returns the generated HTML in an HTTP response to display the page to the user.

-The index view for this model fetches information about the `Book`, `BookInstance` and `Author` records in database, and passes that informatio to a template.
+The index view for this model fetches `Book`, `BookInstance` and `Author` records in database, and passes that information to a template.

 Open **`catalog/views.py`**, note that django already import the [render()](https://docs.djangoproject.com/en/3.1/topics/http/shortcuts/#django.shortcuts.render) shortcut function to generate an HTML file using a template and data.